kaihendry/dabase.com/content/blog/Amazon-Certificate-Manager-Pro-Tip.md

 description: Avoid email validation and use DNS Validation Method and wildcards for sanity reasons
 ---

-Receiving "To approve this request, go to Amazon Certificate Approvals"?
+If you are receiving "To approve this request, go to Amazon Certificate Approvals"?
 You are doing it wrong!

+How to do SSL with <abbr title="Amazon Certificate Manager">ACM</abbr>

 # AVOID URGENT Action Required - Your certificate renewal